Web fiction: Business

-Web serials are cheaper to run than webcomics for the most part, although the returns are not much better, if at all.
-Most authors must pay for the costs out of their own pockets, though the significantly lower bandwidth strain of text instead of pictures may help lower the expenses.
-Hosting and advertisement costs are still just as much a concern for non-organized web serial authors as webcomic artists.

-The advent of free blogging platforms such as the WordPress free host and Blogger have freed some serial writers from financial concerns, as well as any requirement for technical knowledge.
+Web serials are cheaper to run than webcomics for the most part, although it is very rare to make money off of such works.
+Many writers use platforms specifically created for hosting fiction.
+Free writing platforms such as Wattpad have alleviated most serial writers from financial concerns, as well as any requirement for technical knowledge.
 However, these free hosts provide less flexibility and also may not be as scalable as a pay host.

-Many writers use platforms specifically created for hosting fiction.

 Donations are a common way of getting money for web serials, often using services such as PayPal, but one of the main means of monetizing Web serials is advertising on blogs, which can allow writers to both host banners or purchase them on other sites and blogs.
 This can allow authors to recoup many of the costs associated with online novel creation.
 These are sometimes sufficient to cover the basic costs for hosting, and some of the more popular web serials can succeed with their entire budget made from donations or revenue of this type.

 A few web serial authors have taken to collecting their work and releasing in a book format for easy consumption offline.
 Self-publishing is key in this field, and services such as CafePress and Lulu.com are often used for distribution and sales of these anthologies.

 The advent and acceptance of the ebook has allowed writers to become quite prolific with "bound collections" offered as downloads in formats such as pdf, Smashwords, and Mobipocket.

 On-demand merchandising sites like CafePress and Zazzle are also sources of income from sales of T-shirts, mugs, calendars, mousepads and other fan items.

 Some publishers have started using serials on their sites as "eye bait" and proving grounds for novels, Tor Books.
 Similarly, writers with established series have been able to continue writing those series after being dropped by conventional publishers, as Lawrence Watt-Evans has done with his Ethshar novels.

 Types

 Web novel

-A web novel or webnovel is a novel published online.
-Web novels exist in both free-to-read and pay-to-read formats.
+A web novel is a literary work that is published mainly or exclusively on the Internet.
+Web novels offer authors the opportunity to share their stories directly online in a continuous format, reaching a wide audience.
+This model allows authors to receive valuable feedback from readers and further develop their works before physical publication.
+The low entry barrier also provides unknown authors with the chance to gain recognition and build a fan base without relying on the support of a traditional publisher.